-The Scandinavian Journal of Surgery is owned by the Finnish Surgical Society.
+The Scandinavian Journal of Surgery is a peer-reviewed, open access journal owned by the Finnish Surgical Society.
 The journal is published four times a year.
 Reviews are carried out by members of the Editorial Board and other international reviewers representing various surgical specialties.
 Articles are published in American English.
 All contributions should conform to the recommendations stated in the Declaration of Helsinki of the World Medical Association (1964).
 The journal does not perform linguistic revisions and submissions that do not comply with the journal format or are considered out of scope will be returned to the authors before initiating the review process.

 The Scandinavian Journal of Surgery (SJS) is the official peer reviewed journal of the Finnish Surgical Society and the Scandinavian Surgical Society.